 So Mr. Page took a journey at Clay Decker’s True Tattoo in Hollywood.
 There Jeffery started focussing more on technical aspects of tattooing and furthering his journey into the asian arts primarily the art of Japanese paintings and tattooing.
 There Jeff made acquaintances and friendships with fellow artists which he carries on to this day learning other techniques he added to his arsenal of non formal art training.
 This can be seen in some earlier experimental paintings and tattoos of this period.

 After a change in the world Jeffery found himself working with a new full spectrum of talented artist from a different part of Los Angeles.
 After 5 years right smack in the middle of Hollywood Jeffery strolled down to the Fairfax District to work at Will Rise Tattoo Studio.
 There he worked with Norm of Graffiti fame and a handful of other great writers and tattooers .
 There he stayed until the summer of 2013.

-In the summer of 2013 Jeffery Page and fellow friends and artists John MacIntyre and the Architect bought a shop that was being sold in which they renamed “California Gold Tattoo” in the beautiful quiet suburb of Los Angeles called Silverlake.
+In the summer of 2013 Jeffery Page in a beautiful quiet suburb of Los Angeles created different artwork in many different mediums.
 Since then Jeff has continued traveling growing as an artist doing conventions, art shows and guest spots around the world.
 Currently he is in works on quite a few projects.
-So when he is not at California Gold tattooing he can be found working a solo show, books, zines, commercial art and a music endeavors.
+So when he is not at traveling he can be found working on group and solo shows, books, zines, commercial art, tattoos and a music endeavors.
 Stay tuned and watch out for the man who does not sleep.
 Including "the Land of Pageia”.

 For any and all inquires please contact Victoria by email Victoria@JefferyPage.com